PumpkinPounder/Pumpkin-Upload-It/README.md

 ## 📁 SCR Folder Auto-Loading

-When a folder contains a `scr` folder, Pumpkin Uploader can automatically load upload images.
+When a folder contains a `scr` folder, Pumpkin Upload It can automatically load upload images.

 Expected example: